geminiplanetimager/gpi_pipeline/documentation/usage/starting.rst

     .. image:: ../shared_images/icon_windows2.png

-  Most simply, if your operating system has file extensions configured to associate .sav files with IDL, you can just double click.
+  Most simply, if your installation of Windows has file extensions configured to associate .sav files with IDL, you can just double click.

-  1.

   To open a .sav file from the IDL Virtual Machine icon: